wlonk/arcadia/vingt-et-un.md

     people. _This is like changing someone's relationship, but a bit softer and broader._
   * Some other appropriate cost: money, health, etc.

+TODO: for each one, give ways it might be recovered.
+So:

+  * Strained relationship (a heart-to-heart)
+  * Damaged relationship (an honest and complete apology)
+  * Poisoned relationship (perhaps not at all)

 A note on stakes: I said not to make them directly contradictory, and promised to explain why.
 The short version is that, with multiple PCs involved, you each